simvisa logo

 How much does naturalization cost?

-The USCIS charges a fee of $725 when you submit your naturalization application.
-However, if there are errors or mistakes with any part of your application, you risk being denied and must start the process over — which requires paying the fee again.
-A citizenship lawyer helps you avoid the cost of extra fees and mistakes.
+USCIS charges a fee of $760 when you submit your naturalization application ($710 for online filings).
+However, if there are errors with any part of your application, you risk being denied and having to start the process over, which would require paying the fee again.
+A qualified citizenship attorney can help you avoid costly mistakes.

 Let Us Help You